yeastrc/proxl-web-app/docs/install/intro.rst

 Install proxl.war
 ------------------------------
-To install the ProXL web application, first download latest release of the ``proxl.war`` file from `<https://github.com/yeastrc/proxl-web-app/releases>`_.
+To install the proxl web application, first download latest release of the ``proxl.war`` file from `<https://github.com/yeastrc/proxl-web-app/releases>`_.
 Then copy this file into the ``webapps`` directory of your Tomcat installation.
 It should automatically deploy (you should see a ``proxl`` directory created in the webapps directory.
 If it does not automatically deploy, restart Tomcat to force it to deploy.

-4. Start using ProXL
+4. Start using proxl
 ==========================================================
 Your web application should now be available at http://your.host:8080/proxl/.
 If you have a firewall running, may need to allow access through this port.